-The Company currently has four different classes of financial instruments that are measured at fair value these being: swaps, options, LGCs and STCs.
+The Company currently has the following classes of financial instruments that are measured at fair value through profit or loss.
+These are: electricity hedges (which include swaps, caps and swaptions), large-scale generation certificates (LGCs) and small-scale technology certificates (STCs).